Our Computer Science Program

 Interuniversity Relationships

-The School of Computer Science and Technology has developed lasting relationships with international universities, granting students opportunities to study abroad and gain credits!
+The Faculty of Computer Science and Technology has developed lasting relationships with international universities, granting students opportunities to study abroad and gain credits!

 7 / 8